GChief117/MoreJavaPractice/README.md

 # MoreJavaPractice
 Brushed up on fundamentals of java with data structures and collections.
-Im creating a study guide for MAANG/Big Tech comapnies currently
+Im creating a study guide for MAANG/Big Tech companies currently

 Resources Ive been using so far:
 Leetcode--obviously